Axual/terraform-provider-axual/docs/index.md

 }

 #
-# An APPLICATION_ACCESS_GRANT represents a connection between an APPLICATION and a STREAM
+# An APPLICATION_ACCESS_GRANT represents a connection between an APPLICATION and a TOPIC
 # Its ACCESS_TYPE is either PRODUCER or CONSUMER, depending on the use case
 # The grant refers to the principal, because the principal is used by the application to
 # identify itself to the platform